SwaroopGiri/AWS-SAP-C02-Notes/README.md

 ECS doesn't support third party addons, use EKS

+With a diversified Spot instance type and Spot instance draining, you can allow your ECS cluster to spawn other EC2 instance types automatically to handle the load at a very low cost

+You can configure various Docker networking modes that will be used by containers in your ECS task.
+The valid values are none, bridge, awsvpc, and host.
+The default Docker network mode is bridge.
+* None: the task’s containers do not have external connectivity, and port mappings can’t be specified in the container definition.
+* Bridge: the task utilizes Docker’s built-in virtual network which runs inside each container instance.
+* Host: the task bypasses Docker’s built-in virtual network and maps container ports directly to the EC2 instance’s network interface directly.
+In this mode, you can’t run multiple instantiations of the same task on a single container instance when port mappings are used.
+* awsvpc: the task is allocated an elastic network interface, and you must specify a NetworkConfiguration when you create a service or run a task with the task definition.
+When you use this network mode in your task definitions, every task that is launched from that task definition gets its own elastic network interface (ENI) and a primary private IP address.
+The task networking feature simplifies container networking and gives you more control over how containerized applications communicate with each other and other services within your VPCs. awsvpc is default mode for fargate tasks

+ECS Anywhere is used to easily run containers on on prem servers

+ECS Container Agent and SSM agent needs to be installed on servers

+Must have stable connection to AWS Regions

+EKS Anywhere is also Kubernetes running on prem but here we leverage Amazon EKS Distro (Amazon's own flavour of EKS) on prem

+This does not need a connection to AWS region and just needs EKS Anywhere Installer to be run on the system

+Optionally, You can use EKS Connector to connect EKS Anywhere clusters to AWS

+You can leverage EKS console in two modes
+* Fully Connected & Partially Disconnected
+* Fully Disconnected

+Fargate tasks cannot be invoked by eventbridge

 ## Continous Integration and Continuous delivery (CI/CD)

 AWS CodeCommit is hosted github repository